How to use Interactive Rendering?

 Note: Interactive Rendering in Corona Renderer cannot be enabled using the 3ds Max "Active Shade" option!

-There are two Interactive Rendering modes in Corona:
+There are two Interactive Rendering modes in Corona Renderer:

 1. Docked in viewport

-Note: you can also left-click inside Interactive Rendering window and press "C" key to copy the content of Interactive Window into 3ds Max VFB - this is useful for example when you want to save the image generated in the Interactive View.
+Note 2: you can also press "C" to copy the content of Interactive Window into the 3ds Max VFB - this is useful for example when you want to save the image rendered in the Interactive Window:

 2. Undocked (floating window)

-To stop rendering, simply close the VFB or use the built-in VFB controls:
+To stop rendering, simply close the VFB or use the Stop button:

 1. Interactive rendering changes viewing angle each time I pick another viewport!

-To lock interactive rendering to specific viewport, so that it does not change when you switch to another viewport, go to Render Setup and with the viewport of your choice selected, press the small lock button at the very bottom of the window.
+To lock interactive rendering to specific viewport, so that it does not change when you switch to another viewport, go to Render Setup and with the viewport of your choice selected, press the small lock button at the top of the window.
+If the lock icon was already enabled, you may need to disable it, select another viewport, and enable it again.

 Note: this will not lock IR to your currently selected camera, so if you switch to another camera or perspective view within one viewport, IR will update anyway.
 This only locks IR to a single viewport.